websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md

 ## Defining Vocabularies

+1. Go to the Site where you want to create the vocabulary.
 1. Open the Product Menu and, under the Site Menu, go to *Categorization* &rarr; *Categories*.
 1. Click *New Vocabulary* (![New Vocabulary](../../images/icon-plus.png)).
 1. Enter a *Name* for the Vocabulary and, optionally, a *Description*.